Alcohol abuse: Mechanisms

 The brain goes through dynamic changes during adolescence as a result of advancing pubertal maturation, and alcohol can damage long- and short-term growth processes in teenagers.
-The rapid effect of drugs releases the neurotransmitter dopamine which acts as reinforcement for the behavior.
+The rewarding effects of alcohol are attributed to dopamine, serotonin, GABA, endocannabinoids, serotonin and opioid peptides.

-Alcohol is the most recreationally used drug internationally, throughout history it has played a variety of roles, from medicine to a mood enhancer.
-Alcoholism and alcohol abuse however have undergone rigorous examination as a disease which has pervasive physiological and biosocial implications.
+Alcohol is the most recreationally used drug internationally; throughout history it has played a variety of roles, from medicine to a mood enhancer.
+Alcoholism and alcohol abuse, however, have undergone rigorous examination as a disease which has pervasive physiological and biosocial implications.
 The genesis and maintenance of the disease involves the mind, body, society and culture.
 A common anthropological approach to understanding alcoholism is one which relates to a social factor, and this is cross-cultural studies.
 The description and analysis of the degree of possibilities in drinking and its results among various populations indeed constitutes one of anthropology's major contributions to the field of alcohol studies.
 Understanding interactions between factors and evaluating ideas regarding how alcohol usage correlates to other cultural elements requires a number of cross-cultural comparisons.
 Anthropologists have analyzed a large global sample of cultures examining the association between particular traits for each which relate to the cultural components of alcoholism, these include significant measures which emphasize the social system, reliance and anxiety and strength as physical and social measures.
 These are the primary drivers of consuming alcohol affecting individuals on a psychosocial level.